oranja/NotificationBridge/README.md

 # NotifyBridge
 ## Introduction
 I have been looking for a way to let Jenkins deliver pop-up notifications to my KDE desktop sessions.
+The *Hudson Tray Application* doesn't seem to be truly KDE-compatible.
 Previous attempts with alternative approaches failed, stemming mostly from the fact the Jenkins runs under a special *jenkins* user on the system. *export*-ing DBUS_SESSION_BUS_ADDRESS and DISPLAY allowed neither Groovy nor shell scripts running under *jenkins* to reach my desktop DBus session.

 Eventually, the solution I chose is a simple Python script combined with Jenkins' Notification Plugin.
-It is provided here for your own convenience and further public revisions.
+It is provided here for your own convenience and as a request for further improvement.

 ## Usage
 For one-time usage, configure Jenkins as described in steps 6-7 below and run the script:
 ```sh
 $ python3 NotifyBridge.py
 ```
-Exit the script by pressing Ctrl+C in the console it's running at.
+Exit the script by pressing `Ctrl+C` in the console it's running at.

 ## Installation
 Installation can be mostly automated, but for now, you'll have to do things yourself and perhaps fiddle with things a bit until everything runs together.